NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

     </tr>
     <tr>
         <td>references</td>
-        <td>(v<em>1.5</em>) Names of assemblies under lib that are added as project references.
+        <td><a href="/Release-Notes/NuGet-1.5">v1.5</a> Names of assemblies under lib that are added as project references.
 If unspecified, all references in lib are added as project references.
 When specifying a reference, only specify the name and not the path inside the package.</td>
     </tr>
     <tr>
         <td>frameworkAssemblies</td>
-        <td>(v<em>1.2</em>) The list of .NET Framework assembly references that this package requires.
+        <td><a href="/Release-Notes/NuGet-1.2">v1.2</a> The list of .NET Framework assembly references that this package requires.
 These are references to assemblies that exist in the .NET Framework and thus should already be in the GAC for any machine.
 Specifying framework assembly references  ensures these references are added when installing the package.</td>
     </tr>
     <tr>
         <td>tags</td>